ChristopherLi05/CSC207-Project/README.md

 - As a user, I want to be able to see the maximum number of hands that were scored during the Puzzle Rush mode, so I can set a goal for myself to achieve

 **Fuma User Story**
-- As a user, I want to be able to store my achievements somewhere, so I can track my progress over time
+- As a user, I want to be able to create an account to keep track of my progress, so I can keep track of my progress

 **David User Story**
 - As a user, I want to be able to calculate how much my mahjong hand is worth, so I can receive a correct amount of points